alan-turing-institute/gateway-middleware/readme.md

 FLASK_APP=app.py flask run
 ```

+The Flask app creates a server at `localhost:5000`.
+It supports the following endpoints:
+* `/case[?page=N&per_page=N]`: Get a listing of all the cases in the system.
+    * `page` gives the page of output that you are requesting.
+The first page is 1 (also the default)
+    * `per_page` gives the number of results per page to return
+* `/cases/<id>`: Gets the full details for a single case.
+This retreives the entire case and
+    serialises it for the user.

 * Not yet implemented:
-   * having the minted case know what mintstore names and versions its
-values came from.
+   * having the minted case know what mintstore names and versions its values came from.
    * marshmallow serialization/deserialization of the "Minted" half of the data model.
+   * Job endpoints
+   * Storage of script data